baumrock/RockPageBuilder/docs/quickstart.md

 1. Add a new block above
 2. Add a new block below
 3. Edit this block
-4. Adjust top/bottom spacings (can be disabled)
-5. Clone block
+4. Clone block
-6. Move block
+5. Move block
-7. Turn block into a widget (to reuse it across several pages)
+6. Turn block into a widget (to reuse it across several pages)
-8. Delete block
+7. Delete block
-9. Development shortcuts to open markup/logic/style-file that belongs to that block in VSCode (I love that feature 😎)
+8. Development shortcuts to open markup/logic/style-file that belongs to that block in VSCode (I love that feature 😎)
-10. Doubleclick text elements for instant frontend editing
+9. Doubleclick text elements for instant frontend editing

 Note: For editing the block you can also doubleclick anywhere inside the block.